Hurricane Helene: Death toll rises to 33 in Georgia, $417M in damages reported

-As of Thursday morning, more than 260,000 Georgia customers remain without power - mostly centered in the eastern and southern parts of the state.
+As of Thursday morning, more than 260,000 Georgia customers remain without power, particularly in the eastern and southern parts of the state.
+Georgia Power has restored electricity to 85 percent of those initially affected, but many areas remain in the dark.

 MORE: Georgia’s farmers take massive hit after Helene; ‘bomb blast’ could cost state billions